Suchetamon27/restro-repo/README.md

 ## 🌟 Introduction

 **NeuroNosh** is a cutting-edge, single-file web application that simulates a futuristic food delivery ecosystem.
-It combines the utility of modern aggregators (like Zomato/Swiggy) with immersive cyber-aesthetics and advanced front-end logic.
+It combines the utility of modern aggregators with immersive cyber-aesthetics and advanced front-end logic.

 From **real-time map tracking** using Leaflet.js to **voice-activated commands** and **atmospheric weather simulations**, NeuroNosh pushes the boundaries of what a static web page can do without a backend.